Skip to content

 Uganda hosts a large population of the eastern chimpanzee split across various rainforests where a few communities are habituated and offer daily trekking experience.
 Chimpanzee are smaller, more mobile than the mountain gorillas, occurring in large communities averaging over 120 individuals controlling large territories.
 They occupy a wide range of forest types in Uganda from montane rainforests to lowlands and riverine extending even onto savanna woodlands.
 Chimpanzee trekking experiences occur in the following selected sites named according to the quality of sightings and chances on the experiences.

-• Budongo Forest boasts the highest population of Chimps in the country
+• Budongo Forest boasts the highest population of chimpanzee in the country

 • Kyambura Gorge in Queen Elizabeth NP